+Examples of Level A Rehaviors:

-Examples of Level 4 Behaviors:
+EXUI ripies of Level 4 Beriaviors:

-Repeated Harassment Terroristic Threats
+• Repeated Harassment erroristic Threats

-Leaving School Property • Fight
+• Leaving School Property • F ight

-Weapons Policy Violation Simple Assault
+• Weapons Policy Violation • 5 imple Assault

-Tobacco Violation, including vaping Aggravated Assault
+Tobacco Violation, including vaping • / Aggravated Assault

-Drug Policy Violation Criminal Mischief
+• Drug Policy Violation • (Criminal Mischief

-• Disregard for School Authority, including persistent Repeated Level 3 Behaviors
+• Disregard for School Authority, including persistent • F Repeated Level 3 Behaviors

 violation of school policy and rules.

+NOTE: Violations of the school discipline code may result in one or more of the following disciplinary ontions/responses

-NOTE: Violations of the school discipline code may result in one or more of the following disciplinary options/responses at the discretion of the building level administrator.
+IVO ie. Violations of the school discipline code may re esuit iii one of more of the following disciplinary options/respons 23 at t he discretion of the building level administrator. • Verbal reprimand • Temporary or complete removal from class • Withdrawal of Privileges • Referral to appropriate law enforcement agencies • Written warning • Charges under the criminal code • Guidance Referral • Drug and alcohol policy

-Verbal reprimand Temporary or complete removal from class Withdrawal of Privileges Referral to appropriate law enforcement agencies Written warning Charges under the criminal code Guidance Referral Drug and alcohol policy Lunch detention 10-day full suspension with an informal hearing Parental Contact Referral for psychological services Detention Referral to SAP In-school suspension Referral to outside agency Out-of-school suspension (1-10 days) Referral to an alternative education program Restitution or Community Service Formal hearing with school board/expulsion
+- Lunch detention 10-day full suspension with an informal hearing Parental Contact - Referral for psychological services - Referral to SAP Detention - In-school suspension Referral to outside agency Out-of-school suspension (1-10 days) Referral to an alternative education program - Restitution or Community Service Formal hearing with school board/expulsion